oroinc/customer-portal/src/Oro/Bundle/CommerceMenuBundle/Resources/doc/api_frontend/commerce_menu_item.md

 ### description

 The localized description of the menu item.
-Null if not set.

 When the description comes from the menu item form (MenuUpdate), it is already localized for the current locale.
 When it comes from navigation config (e.g. a translation key), it is translated for the current locale.

 ### link_attributes

-An object that contains HTML attributes for the menu item link (e.g. ``target`` for opening in a new window).
+An object that contains HTML attributes for the menu item link.

-When the menu item is configured to open in a new window, the object contains ``target`` with value ``_blank``.
-Otherwise the object is empty.
+For example, when the menu item is configured to open in a new window, the object contains ``target`` property with value ``_blank``.

 ### extras

-An object that contains additional properties of the menu item.
+Additional properties of the menu item.

-Each element of the object can have the following properties:
+It is an object with the following properties:

 **icon** is a string that contains the icon identifier for the menu item.